SAP-samples/btp-joule-a2a-pro-code-agent/README.md

 * **A2A Compliance:** Implementing [Agent-to-Agent (A2A) Protocol](https://a2a-protocol.org/latest/) compliant agents ("3rd Party Agents") to set scope, identify specification gaps, and contribute upstream fixes.
 * **Joule Integration:** Facilitating outbound A2A integration where **Joule** acts as the client for BTP-hosted or remotely hosted 3rd party agents.
+* Leveraging **SAP-RPT-1** to run use cases like forecasting (e.g., Payment Delay, New Product Introduction) or simulation.

 ## 🏗️ Architecture